Frequently Asked Questions

 - Divide the number of votes each candidate receives by the PVV to determine the number of electoral votes won.

-What happens if the candidate who wins the most electoral votes doesn’t have a majority, if EVV is used?
+What happens if the candidate who wins the most electoral votes doesn’t capture a majority of electoral votes, if EVV is used?

-Swing state distinctions would disappear.
-Every state would probably have close races.
-Notice that only Wyoming (Republican) and Vermont (Democrat) would have given all of their electoral votes to one candidate if Equal Voice Voting were used in 2012.
-All other states awarded electoral votes to both candidates.
-The two leading candidates won a significant number of votes in all of the other states in 2012.
+Swing states (those electing a candidate with the narrowest of voting margins) distinctions would disappear.
+Almost every state would probably have close races.
+Notice that only North Dakota, South Dakota, and Wyoming (all Republican); and Washington, D.C. and Vermont (Democrat) would have given all of their electoral votes to one candidate if Equal Voice Voting were used in 2016.
+The remaining 46 states would have awarded electoral votes to both candidates.

 Click the button below to see a document discussing this point in detail, complete with graphs for each of the 50 states showing the percentage of the popular vote awarded to the Democratic and Republican parties over the last 40 years.